 Elyse is the Senior Director for Food, Health, and Wellness Programs at the U.S. Chamber of Commerce Foundation’s Corporate Citizenship Center.
 Elyse works at the intersection of business, health, food, and social impact— harnessing the role of the private sector in improving health.
 In this role, she works with diverse companies to drive innovation and programming for businesses that help support the health of consumers, employees, and communities around the world.

-Previously, Elyse served as the Deputy Director of First Lady Michelle Obama’s Let’s Move!
-Initiative.
-In that role, she channeled her passion and expertise leading national health initiatives, to position the high-profile Let’s Move! brand in transforming the culture of health in America.
-In this role, she supported the First Lady’s mission to help America raise a healthier generation of kids by making healthy choices easier for American families.
-Elyse served as a strategic leader and advisor; conceptualizing and implementing the campaign’s priority initiatives, collaborating with high-level stakeholders in the private sector, government, and non-profit sectors and ensuring unique and authentic positioning for the First Lady with communication strategies that broke through and resonated with diverse audiences.
+Prior to her current role, Elyse was the Deputy Director of First Lady Michelle Obama’s Let’s Move! initiative—working directly with the First Lady to help America raise a healthier generation of kids and families.
+In this role, Elyse was a strategic leader and advisor, conceptualizing and directing the campaign’s priority initiatives and key messages, collaborating with c-suite executives in the private sector, government, and non-profit sectors.
+She also ensured unique and authentic positioning for the First Lady with communication strategies that broke through and resonated with diverse audiences.

 Before joining the First Lady’s senior team, Elyse spent more than a decade developing social marketing and health communication campaigns.
 She is experienced in creating and executing shared-value initiatives and public-private partnerships that leverage assets, fill needs, generate change, and uniquely position brands as leaders in social impact.